mireo/async-mqtt5/README.md

 ---------
 Detailed documentation is available [here](https://spacetime.mireo.com/async-mqtt5/).

-The following example illustrates a simple scenario of configuring a Client and publishing an Application Message.
+The following example illustrates a simple scenario of configuring a Client and publishing a "Hello World!"
+Application Message with `QoS` 0.

 ```cpp
 #include <iostream>